bee-anchor/yoga/README.md

-# FAF - Flexible Automation Framework
+# YOGA - The Flexible Automation Framework
-An automation library that will do a lot of the heavy lifting for you around test configuration and UI test driver setup, but leave flexibility!
+An automation library that will do a lot of the heavy lifting for you around test configuration and UI test driver setup, but leaves flexibility!
 Flexibility to choose your own test runner, to expand the library, write tests how *you* want and more!

 # Getting started